-- Athlete and Paddler will line up in the water side by side in the appropriate assigned row.
-Row 1 will be closest to the buoy line with the other rows behind them leaving a slight gap between rows. - Once athletes and paddlers are in position the Race Course Director will give the signal to the starter to begin the count-down. - This is a mass start and on the signal all swimmers and boats must start moving forward. - In the event of an emergency we need to know who the swimmer is, paddlers will hold the numbered paddle up to help us with identifying the athlete in need as a rescue boat approaches. - As athletes approach the finish the numbered paddle will be help up to ensure the athlete is identified and their time is recorded.
+- Paddlers will line up in the water ahead of their swimmer and will connect with their swimmer once their swimmer reaches them. - Once athletes and paddlers are in position the Race Course Director will give the signal to the starter to begin the count-down. - This is a mass start and on the signal all swimmers and boats must start moving forward. - In the event of an emergency we need to know who the swimmer is, paddlers will hold the numbered paddle up to help us with identifying the athlete in need as a rescue boat approaches. - As athletes approach the finish the numbered paddle will help us to ensure the athlete is identified and their time is recorded.